dicai/blog/_posts/2018-06-28-latex-setup.md

 ### Text editor: vim

-I use vim (e.g., in a terminal), but for writing papers, I often also like using [macvim](http://macvim-dev.github.io/macvim/), which is basically vim but with a few extra GUI features, such as scrolling and text selection features.
+I use the text editor, [vim](https://vim.rtorr.com/).
+For writing documents, I often also like using [macvim](http://macvim-dev.github.io/macvim/), which is basically vim but with a few extra GUI features, such as scrolling and text selection features.